Rahmat Akbari

-Rahmat Akbari (born 20 June 2000) is an Afghan professional footballer who plays as a central midfielder for Brisbane Roar.
+Rahmat Akbari (born 20 June 2000) is an Afghan professional footballer who plays as a central midfielder for Queensland National Premier Leagues side Gold Coast Knights and the Afghanistan national football team.

 Club career

 Brisbane Roar

-On 6 October 2017, Akbari made his professional debut in the opening round of the 2017–18 season, replacing Nicholas D'Agostino in the 83rd minute as the Roar were beaten 2-0 by Melbourne City at AAMI Park.
+On 6 October 2017, Akbari made his professional debut in the opening round of the 2017–18 season, replacing Nicholas D'Agostino in the 83rd minute as Brisbane Roar were beaten 2–0 by Melbourne City at AAMI Park.

 Melbourne Victory

 Akbari joined Melbourne Victory on a one-year loan in October 2018.
 He made his Victory debut on 11 November 2018, replacing James Troisi in the 89th minute as they demolished the Central Coast Mariners 4–1 at home.

 Return to Brisbane Roar

 On 4 June 2019, it was announced that Akbari had returned to Brisbane following the completion of his contract.

+Torpedo Kutaisi

+On 28 June 2023, Georgian top-flight club Torpedo Kutaisi announced it had signed Akbari on a 1.5-year contract.

+Gold Coast Knights

+National Premier Leagues Queensland side Gold Coast Knights announced Akbari's signing on February 14, 2025.

 International career

 Due to his Afghan heritage, Akbari is available to represent Afghanistan national football team.
-On 7 March 2022, it was reported that he had accepted a call-up for Afghanistan to play in two hybrid friendly matches.
+On 7 March 2022, he reportedly accepted a call-up for Afghanistan to play in two hybrid friendly matches.

+Akbari was called up to the Afghan side to play Bangladesh in Dhaka in September 2023.
+He made his debut in their 1–1 draw against Bangladesh at the Bashundhara Kings Arena on 7 September.